usaid-cs/yesterday-i-learned/random.md

 - "If you want someone to come to you, tell them to meet you halfway at X location whilst you are there already.
 They will be more likely to come to you if they think you are doing the same amount of walking you are."
 [This also works for Craigslist pickups](https://www.reddit.com/r/SocialEngineering/comments/65i5gv/fairly_harmless_se_trick_i_made/).
 - If you are extremely paranoid about letting people who mail you things know where you live (which are usually the same place), or just homeless, [get a PO box](https://www.reddit.com/r/LifeProTips/comments/65j5nr/lpt_if_youre_starting_out_in_a_new_city_and_dont/).
 - Emma Morano, the last surviving person from the 1800s, ate [two raw eggs](http://www.bbc.co.uk/news/amp/39610937) a day.
-- The looping time machine episode of Futurama, where Fry _et al._ travel to the same universe after the universe dies and recreates itself, came from [the Big Bounce theory](https://en.wikipedia.org/wiki/Big_Bounce).
 - Paper is rarely (apparently only once or twice) shown in Star Wars.
 - [Yellow NY plates are the new ones.](https://patch.com/new-york/harrison/not-everyone-happy-with-new-nys-license-plates) White NY plates are the old ones.
 - Mead can be sweet, dry, sparkling, non-sparkling, 8% ABV, to 20% ABV.
 It can basically be anything.
 Saying one has tried mead is like saying one has tried "beer".